 DisasterAWARE allows you to monitor hazards around the globe and to quickly assess potential threats to people, property, or critical assets at any time.
 Below is an illustration highlighting key elements of the system and where to find them.
 Please note, if you do not see the left toolbar, you may need to adjust your browser’s zoom setting - see below.

-Along the left side of the screen, is the main toolbar which provides access to the core features of DisasterAWARE.
+Along the left side of screen, is the main toolbar which provides access to the core features of DisasterAWARE.

 Zooming the map

 You may zoom in or out on the map using the toolbar on the right of the screen.

 Click the “+” and “–” options in the right toolbar.
 Do not use “Ctrl +” or “Ctrl –” key commands as these will zoom your whole browser, which performs best at 100%.

 You may also zoom in and out by either scrolling on your trackpad or the scroller on your mouse.

 |You can zoom to an area of interest by double clicking that location on the map.|

 Zoom selector: Click and drag to select a rectangular area in which to zoom.